Processing Units

 Costs marked with ** are not yet applied, they will come into effect in the future.

-General Data Processing - Process API, OGC API, Statistical API
+Processing API, OGC API, Statistical API

 Each request costs a proportional amount of processing unit(s), depending on what data and processing is requested.
 One processing unit (PU) is defined as a request for: